Heroine (2012 film): Development

-Pre-production work on the film was expected to commence during the summer of 2010 but was put on hold due to Kapoor being busy with other commitments.
+Pre-production was expected to commence during the summer of 2010 but was put on hold due to Kareena Kapoor, who had replaced Rai, having other commitments.
 During this period, Bhandarkar announced that he would be making another project while putting Heroine on hold.
-Though speculated to be based on the lives of yesteryear divas like Madhubala and Marilyn Monroe, Bhandarkar denied the reports saying that the movie is a "contemporary film which reveals the underbelly of the movie industry and its well-kept secrets".
+Though speculated to be based on the lives of yesteryear divas like Madhubala and Marilyn Monroe, Bhandarkar denied the reports saying that the film is a "contemporary take which reveals the underbelly of the movie industry and its well-kept secrets".
 In an attempt to prepare his protagonist for the film, the director prepared a three-hour documentary on Hollywood actresses Marilyn Monroe, Elizabeth Taylor, Ava Gardner and Vivien Leigh.
-Designer Manish Malhotra was signed on to design the costumes.
-Choreography of the movie was done by Remo D'Souza, Ganesh Acharya and Jasmin Oza.
+Manish Malhotra was signed as the costume designer.
+The choreography was handled by Remo D'Souza, Ganesh Acharya and Jasmin Oza.